 - Rule (Tape Measure) or rifle size template. - Gauge to measure stock width.
-The stock must not be more than 76.2mm (3") wide regardless of where measured for Light Varmint and Unlimited Class. - Gauge to measure stock width.
-The bottom of the butt of stock, if flat, must be 25mm (0.98") maximum in width regardless of where measured for Light Varmint and Unlimited Class.
-The stock must not be more than 57.15 mm (2,25") wide regardless of where measured for all Sporter rifles. - Calibrated Weighing Scales (preferably electronic) with a rated capacity of 10kgs. - Chronograph to measure the effective energy of pellet in joule (ft/inch) for all Air Rifles.
+The gauge in case of a size template must be exactly 1mm bigger than the allowable stock width. - Gauge to measure bottom of the stock width.
+The gauge in case of a size template must be exactly 1mm bigger than the allowable stock width. - Calibrated Weighing Scales (preferably electronic) with a rated capacity of 10kgs. - Chronograph to measure the effective energy of pellet in joule (ft/lbs.), or speed for all Air Rifles.

-E.8.5 Inspection Mandatory:
+E.8.5 Inspection Mandatory.